Nyhavn 11: Donner and Wilder

-The property was later acquired by the naval officer Christian H artvig Leonhard Donner (1780-1841).
-He continued the sugar refinery.
-His property was home to four households at the time of the1834 census.
-Donner resided on the two lower floors with his wife Anna von Bülow and his 20-year-old niece Ida von Brockdorff.
-The sugar refinery was managed by sigar master Johann Adam Garven.
-He resided in the side wing with seven sugar refinery workers, a shopkeeper and, two male servants and two maids.
+Donner's property was home to four households at the time of the 1834 census.
+Donner lived on the two lower floors with his wife Anna von Bülow and his 20-year-old niece Ida von Brockdorff.
+The sugar refinery was managed by sugar master Johann Adam Garven.
+He resided in the side wing with seven sugar refinery workers, a shopkeeper, two male servants and two maids.